 Social media is a form of electronic communication and networking platforms that allows sharing ideas, texts, photos, videos and other content within a network of online users.
-Currently, Facebook, Twitter, SnapChat, Instagram, WhatsApp and LinkedIn are the most popular social media platforms.
+11 Currently, Facebook, Twitter, SnapChat, Instagram, WhatsApp and LinkedIn are the most popular social media platforms.
 As of April 2023, there are around three billion active users on Facebook and over three hundred thirty million users on Twitter.
+12

 For the past decades, technological progress and innovations have been powerful sources of new opportunities for more inclusive and better-organized societies and institutions.
 Often referred to as a digital revolution, technological progress has influenced global humanitarian, political, economic, and cultural landscape by offering new data-driven interventions and targeted messaging in communicating with various audiences.
-Social media platforms, search engines, and other online resources play an increasingly https://datareportal.com/essential-twitter-stats.
+Social media platforms, search engines, and other online resources play an increasingly important role in various aspects of political and socio-economic life across the globe.